Information, Forms & Health Updates

 Students born before January 1, 1957 are automatically exempt from the Measles, Mumps, and Rubella vaccination requirement.
 However, age does not exempt a student taking more than 12 credits from the Hepatitis B vaccine requirement or a new student residing in campus housing from the Meningococcal A, C, Y, & W-135 vaccination requirement, students are still required to complete all other documents on the New Student Documents.

 Students are not required to have any vaccinations that are medically contraindicated.
-To apply for a medical exemption, the student must have the Medical Exemption completed and signed by a health care provider.
+To apply for a medical exemption, the student must have the Medical Exemption form completed and signed by a health care provider.
 Students applying for a medical exemption from a certain vaccination must comply with all other pre-entrance health requirements including alternate laboratory antibody testing for the vaccine that the student cannot receive (i.e., measles, mumps, rubella, hepatitis B).
 Completed forms should be uploaded through myhealth.

 Applications for medical exemptions from certain vaccinations are reviewed and approved by the Director of Health Services.
 When the student’s medical condition permits vaccination, the medical exemption will end and the student will be required to obtain the vaccination that he/she was exempted from receiving.

 Drew University may temporarily exclude a student with a medical exemption from vaccination from classes and from participating in college sponsored activities during a vaccine-preventable disease outbreak or threatened outbreak.
 The decision to exclude a student with a medical exemption will be made by the University in consultation with the New Jersey Commissioner of Health.

 Reference: N.J.A.C.
 8:57-6.14